baAlex/Nara/README.md

 ![screenshot](./documentation/screenshot-04.jpg)
 ![screenshot](./documentation/screenshot-05.jpg)

- It's not my idea to make the next Frostbite engine, using only OpenGL ES2 I want to see this game running on mobile devices (and with old-school lightmaps it still looks pretty).
+Definitely it doesn't looks like the next Frostbite engine, but using only OpenGL ES2 I want to see this game running on mobile devices (with old-school lightmaps it still looks pretty).
 And yes, the screenshots delate that there are no lod mechanism on the terrain rendering, I'm working on it ⛰️📐️.

 Compilation